Looking for the best travel jobs to earn money on the road? You’ve come to the right place.

-#38 – Traveling medical professional
+41. Traveling medical professional

 If you’re already a nurse, doctor, physical therapist, etc., this is an easy way to incorporate travel into your life.
 National travel assignments generally last 2-6 months, while international assignments are commonly 1-2 years long.

-#39 – Peace Corps volunteer & NGO work
+42. Peace Corps volunteer & NGO work

 This might mean working with farmers, implementing community economic development, solving environmental issues, providing healthcare and education, or creating youth development programs.

-#40 – Fitness instructor
+43. Fitness instructor

-Attention fitness geeks.
+Wanna know how to make money traveling while staying fit?
+This one’s for you!
 You can get paid to train people all over the world.
 Start a group fitness class, make it fun, and let the recruiting begin.
 No Gym?
 No problem!
 That’s what parks are for.

 Getting clients can be as easy as going to the gym and doing cool creative exercises.
 Curious people will come and start asking you questions (this happens to me all the time—even when I am purposefully anti-social).
 Invite them to your class and close the deal.